-A+ Computer Training and Certification Prep
+A+ Computer Hardware and Software

 Jobs that use knowledge gained in an A+ course include Help Desk Technician, Technical Support Specialist, Service Desk Analyst, Data Support Technician, and others.
 It is recommended that you consider continued learning in related areas such as Networking and Security.

-This course prepares you for the two parts of the CompTIA A+ certification.
-Although test prep for the certification exams is covered in class, additional study is needed.
-Certification exams which are included in this training are scheduled at the end of the course.
-Participants must report their test dates and exam results.
+Although test prep for the certification exams is included, additional self-study is required.
+Certification exams which are included in this training are scheduled for the last days of the course.
+Participants must report their test dates and exam results to their instructor

-Section - COM2164-014
+Section - COM2187-003

-42.0 Contact Hrs | Honolulu Community College | $2195
+32.5 Contact Hrs | Honolulu Community College | $435

 AWS Cloud Foundations